Please note that this information is intended as an indicative guide to the programme and modules on offer may vary

 This module provides students with an introduction to reading and writing about drama on stage and on screen.
 We’ll study plays from different historical periods and geographical areas, taking in tragedies, comedies and absurdities as we go.
 We’ll be thinking about the words on the page and the performative aspects of drama, and about the reception of plays in terms of cinema and TV versions and the ways in which playwrights fashion works by other writers.
 We’ll also study plays in the context of contemporary criticism.
 Broadly chronological in scope, the module begins with medieval and early modern drama in the shape of the community plays of the York mystery cycle and Shakespeare’s comedy A Midsummer Night’s Dream.
-From there we turn to modern and contemporary drama with canonical works by Miller and Beckett and we finish with a masterpiece of apartheid-era South African theatre that invokes the tragedies of classical Greece.
+From there we turn to modern and contemporary drama with canonical works by Miller and Beckett and we finish with a play from the 1980s set in the penal colonies of eighteenth-century Australia.

 Language for Literature

 This module introduces key knowledge and skills essential for literary study.
 Specifically, Language for Literature introduces students to stylistics: the analysis of language in (primarily) literary texts.
 We develop a stylistics toolkit, based around the structures, meanings and history of the English language, which is used to explore the style and effect of literary works.
 Developing techniques for analysis and critique, such as transcription using the International Phonetic Alphabet and methods of corpus linguistics, and drawing on key theoretical concepts such as foregrounding and iconicity, we discuss how the features of English combine in genres such as drama, poetry and prose, and aim to understand how language and creativity intertwine.